junglesta/wherenodoctor/_posts/2016-01-01-11-nutrition-eat-to-be healthy.md

 Not only does good food help prevent disease, it helps the sick body fight disease and become well again.
 So when a person is sick, eating enough nutritious food is especially important.

-Unfortunately, some mothers stop feeding a child or stop giving certain nutritious foods when he is sick or has diarrhea—so the child becomes weaker, cannot fight off the illness, and may die. **Sick children need food!
+Unfortunately, some mothers stop feeding a child or stop giving certain nutritious foods when he is sick or has diarrhea, so the child becomes weaker, cannot fight off the illness, and may die. **Sick children need food!
 If a sick child will not eat, encourage him to do so.**

 Feed him as much as he will eat and drink.
 And be patient.
 A sick child often does not want to eat much.
 So feed him something many times during the day.
 Also, try to make sure that he drinks a lot of liquid so that he pees (passes urine) several times a day.
 If the child will not take solid foods, mash them and give them as a mush or gruel.